 Vanilla Extract: Choose a high quality, pure vanilla for baking.
 I only use my Homemade Vanilla Extract.

-Baking Soda: Be sure you purchase a gluten free brand if you need that in this recipe.
-Even my local store brand baking powder is gluten free, now.
+Baking Soda: Be sure you purchase a gluten-free brand if you need that in this recipe.
+Even my local store-brand baking powder is gluten-free, now.
 Just be sure to check your label.

 Salt

-Mint Chips: Our local grocery store has had zero mint chips for many, many months, now!
-I used to purchase a store brand right here in town, but I think those days must be over, for good.
-For the sake of this post and sharing one of the best recipes ever, with you, I have ordered mint chips online.
-Ghiardelli mint chips is what I could find and they are delicious, for sure.
+For the sake of this post and sharing one of the best Double Chocolate Chip Cookies with Mint recipes ever, with you, I have ordered mint chips online.
+Guittard mint chips are what I could find and they are delicious, for sure.
 I DID have to buy a 6-bag pack to get the best price, though.
-So, anyway, if you find them on the shelf at your grocery store, I am so happy for you! (and a little jealous, to be honest) But, if not, don’t despair.
-I got mine on *Amazon [affiliate link].

 Semi Sweet Chocolate Chips: Because … chocolate. 🙂